54.2 MB (3.7 MB compressed)

 5330 x 3553 pixels

 45.2 x 30.0 cm ⏐ 17.8 x 11.8 in (300dpi)

 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Human tongue surface.
-Coloured scanning electron micrograph (SEM) of epithelial cells on the surface of a human tongue.
-These are flat, scale-like squamous cells that are constantly shed and replaced.
-The epithelium covers the sensory papillae (small projections, not seen) on the tongue, which are sensitive to several different sensory stimuli, including taste.
-Magnification: x670 when printed 10 centimetres wide.
+Coloured scanning electron micrograph (SEM) of a section through the surface of a human tongue, showing connective tissue (yellow) and the epithelium skin layer (red/orange).
+Epithelial cells are flat, scale-like squamous cells that are constantly shed and replaced.
+The epithelium covers the sensory papillae (small projections) on the tongue, which are sensitive to several different sensory stimuli, including taste.
+Magnification: x48 when printed 10 centimetres wide.

 Model release not available.
 Property release not required.